Moamen189/Shop-Ease/README.md

 - Enabling electronic payments via Stripe.
 - Deploying the project on Microsoft Azure Cloud.

-## Repository

-You can find the project repository [here](https://github.com/Moamen189/Shopping-Cart).

 ## Features

 - **Multi-Tier Architecture**: Structured project with a clear separation of concerns.